pink-junkjard/hyperfiddle/README.md

 ### API as a graph permits optimizations that human-coded I/O cannot do:

-* Automatic I/O partitioning and batching, optimized for cache hits
+* Today: Automatic I/O partitioning and batching, optimized for cache hits
+* Today: Exact and total page responses without accidental over-fetching
-* Server preloading, prefetching and optimistic push
+* Future: Smart server prefetching and optimistic push
-* Machine learning can analyze the graph to do optimzations
+* Future: Machine learning

-We do some of this already today.

 ## \#3.
 Data-driven UI, like Swagger UI

 Batteries included tooling, your API "just works" out of the box.
-A picture is worth 1000 words:

 > <img src="https://i.imgur.com/ZtYAlTE.png" width="720px">
 >
 > *Above EDN definition, rendered.
 Pink highlights indicate a link to another fiddle. live fiddle: <http://sandbox.hyperfiddle.net/gender>*

-All Hyperfiddle APIs must resolve to a function, and this is no different.
-Fiddles are interpreted by a very special function called the *Hyperfiddle Browser*.
-The Browser interprets fiddles by navigating the link graph.
+Links are pink (links are edges in the graph).
+Select options are iframes with style. `:link/rel` has semantic meaning like html, `:options` matches up with the [`:db.type/ref` renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/widget.cljs#L74).
+When the gender semantic renderer is toggled off, the link is in the header, because the query runs once, not per-row.
+If you override the `:db.type/ref` renderer, you may care to use `:link/rel` as semantic hint, or not.
+Imagine a [link/rel registry like HTML](https://www.iana.org/assignments/link-relations/link-relations.xhtml).*

 *web browser : HTML documents :: hyperfiddle browser :: hyperfiddle EDN values*

-The Browser has the following hook points for progressive enhancement with Reagent expressions:

-* Fiddle root
+All Hyperfiddle APIs must resolve to a single function.
+The fiddle graph interpreter function is the *Hyperfiddle Browser*.

+### Views rendered through `eval`, progressive enhancement at any layer

+* Datomic type #{string keyword bool inst long ref ...}
 * Datomic attributes #{:post/content :post/title :post/date ...}
-* Datomic type #{string keyword bool inst long ref ...}
-* UI controls #{form table tr th label value ...}
+* Form and table renderers #{form table tr th label value ...}
+* Markdown with hyperfiddle extensions
+* Fiddle renderer
+* Hyperfiddle Browser

+Each layer is composed from the layer above, so you can change as or as little as you like.

 > <img src="https://i.imgur.com/pQk6g0a.png" width="720px">
 >